SOM-Research/comment-analyzer/README.md

 - Automatically handles comments by posting responses or deleting inappropriate comments.
 - Integrates with an external analysis server to determine the nature of the comment.
 - Sends email notifications based on the analysis results.
-- Uses the `BigBOSS-SOM` bot to perform comment actions.

 ## Inputs